-Physical Facilities Required: Safe, child friendly area to isolate child from nosocomial infections.
-[ED/ambulatory care] For Investigation, Treatment and Supportive Care Pediatric Inpatient unit (may be shared) with isolation rooms For Treatment and Supportive Care Controlled quiet environment for chemotherapy administration For Treatment Personnel Required: A pediatrician (or GP in certain circumstances) able to manage the care of a child/adolescent with cancer or a serious haematological disorder in collaboration with a pediatric hematologist/oncologist and this includes: For Investigation, Treatment and Supportive Care Supervision of chemotherapy administration and provision of onsite or immediate response for agents with risk of hypersensitivity reactions and/or extravasation For Treatment Managing the supportive care of a child with cancer or a serious hematologic disorder E.g. treating low risk febrile Neutropenia For Supportive Care Nurses with competencies to access CVADs 24/7 For Treatment and Supportive Care Nurses with APPHON/ROHPPA established competencies to care for this patient population at the Intermediate level [see appendix III] For Treatment and Supportive Care Pharmacist/s on site with expertise and understanding of chemotherapy and treatment protocols/ roadmaps, able to provide chemotherapy order verification.
-For Treatment
+Intermediate Level Facility Required (✓) Recommended () For Supportive Care For Treatment For Investigation Physical Facilities Child friendly area to isolate child from nosocomial infections.
+[ED/ambulatory care] ✓ ✓ ✓ Pediatric Inpatient unit (may be shared) with isolation rooms \checkmark ✓ Intermediate Level Facility Required (✓) Recommended () SC Т 1 Controlled quiet environment for chemotherapy administration \checkmark Personnel A pediatrician (or GP in certain circumstances) able to manage the care of a child/adolescent with cancer or a serious haematological disorder in collaboration with a pediatric hematologist/oncologist and this includes: ✓ ✓ ✓

-Pe rsonnel Required: • Pharmacist/s or pharmacy technician/s with For Treatment • direct supervision by pharmacist/s, competent T or Troumont in safe handling, preparation, dispensing and disposal of chemotherapy agents. • Pharmacists and/or nurses able to provide drug For Treatment information, monitoring, clinical support and patient teaching. • Health and/or psychosocial professionals able For Investigation to provide family support and assist with arrangements for transfer as required.
-For Supportive Core • Access to social worker and/or psychologist For Supportive Care Recommended able to provide psycho-social support For Treatment Di et : Required • Dietician on site with applicable expertise able to provide nutritional assessment, monitoring and support, including enteral feeds, in liaison For Supportive Care with tertiary dietician.
-Recommended For Treatment • All nurses giving Chemotherapy to this Required population to have completed the APHON For Treatment Pediatric Chemotherapy Biotherapy Provider Course Pe rsonnel Recommended: • Pharmacists with expertise in supportive care For Supportive Care guidelines • Access to physiotherapy, occupational therapist For Treatment and supportive Care and respiratory therapist able to collaborate with tertiary colleagues to deliver pediatric care as required.
-Ph armacy Required: • Hospital pharmacy available on site with access For Investigation, Treatment and to pediatric specific resuscitation drugs and Supportive Care • level appropriate antineoplastic and supportive For Treatment and Supportive Care agents [and IV Phosphate and Magnesium] Eq uipment Resources Required: • Class II biological hood externally vented, For Treatment chemo precautions equipment; chemo spill kit readily available; appropriate pumps for chemotherapy administration; rapid access to resuscitation, anaphylaxis and extravasation treatment drugs and equipment • 24 /7 on site ED with pediatric appropriate For Treatment and Supportive Care resuscitation equipment, medications, and dosing and on site physician; applicable supportive care guidelines and pre-printed orders Paguirad Lab/DI Required:
+Supervision of chemotherapy administration and provision of onsite or immediate response for agents with risk of hypersensitivity reactions and/or extravasation ✓ Managing the supportive care of a child with cancer or a serious hematologic disorder e.g. treating low risk febrile neutropenia.
+(FN) ✓ Patients requiring antibiotic monotherapy for FN may be admitted with consultation with a pediatric hematologist/oncologist.
+A plan to transfer less stable patients requiring double or triple therapy to an advanced or tertiary center.
+Nurses with competencies to access CVADs 24/7 \checkmark \checkmark Nurses with APPHON/ROHPPA established competencies to care for this patient population at the Intermediate level [Appendix III and IV] √ √ All nurses giving Chemotherapy to this population must have completed the APHON Pediatric Chemotherapy Biotherapy Provider Course √ There must be at least one APHON Provider RN on staff to provide oversite in nursing care in order to admit a patient for supportive care \checkmark Pharmacist/s on site with understanding of chemotherapy and treatment protocols/ roadmaps, able to provide chemotherapy order verification.
+Able to work collaboratively with the tertiary centre pharmacists and seek just in time learning as needed. ✓ Pharmacist/s or pharmacy technician/s with direct supervision by pharmacist/s, competent in safe handling, preparation, dispensing and disposal of chemotherapy agents. ✓ Pharmacists and/or nurses able to provide drug information, monitoring, clinical support and patient teaching. \checkmark Health and/or psychosocial professionals able to provide family support and assist with arrangements for transfer as required. \checkmark Access to social worker and/or psychologist able to provide psycho-social support ✓ √ Dietician on site with applicable expertise able to provide nutritional assessment, monitoring and support, including enteral feeds, in liaison with tertiary dietician. ✓ Personnel Pharmacists with understanding in supportive care guidelines Access to physiotherapy, occupational therapist and respiratory therapist able to collaborate with tertiary colleagues to deliver pediatric care as required.
+Intermediate Level Facility Required (✓) Recommended () SC F Pharmacy Hospital pharmacy available on site with access to pediatric specific resuscitation drugs and √ √ √ Level appropriate chemotherapy (Appendix II) and supportive agents [and IV Phosphate and Magnesium] √ √